jarecoo/practice/notes.md

 - "The day the child realizes that all adults are imperfect, he becomes an adolescent; the day he forgives them, he becomes an adult; the day he forgives himself, he becomes wise." - Alden Nowlan
 - “Happiness is when what you think, what you say, and what you do are in harmony.” -Gandhi
 - “Happy people know when it’s important to stop taking advice and start listening to yourself” The Happiness Equation p.
 267
-- “Weath consists not in having great possessions, but in having few wants” Epictetus, The Happiness Equation, p.
+- “Wealth consists not in having great possessions, but in having few wants” Epictetus, The Happiness Equation, p.
 82
 - “Today I escaped from the crush of circumstance, or better put, I threw them out, for the crush wasn’t from outside but in my own assumptions” -Marcus Aurelius, Meditations, 9.13
 - “Someone can’t frustrate you, work can’t overwhelm you,  these are external objects, and they have no access to your mind.
 Those emotions you feel, as real as they are, come from the inside, not the outside…We can’t blame other people for making us stressed or frustrated any more than we can blame them for our jealousy.
 The cause is within us.”
 The Daily Stoic, p.88
 - “The more you familiarize the mind and body with appreciation, the more it arises in your life” - Headspace, “Appreciation” #7